foxerlot/foxerlot/README.md

 ## Hi there

-Currently, im learning the C programming language
+Currently, my main focus is learning the C programming language
-I also play the guitar

 Goals:
-|-create my own window server in c
+-create my own window server in C
-|-contribute to open source
+-contribute to open source
-|-ultimately get a job as a systems programmer
+-ultimately get a job as a systems programmer